 The news effects on the conditional mean of the interest rate changes can be classified as either equilibrium adjustments or policy anticipation.
-The former implies a disturbance in the markets by an arrival of new information and a subsequent equilibrium adjustment, while the latter involves market expectations of a possible monetary and/or foreign exchange intervention policy response by the monetary authorities (see Engel and Frankel, 1984; Hardouvelis, 1988; Karfakis and Kim, 1995 etc.).
-While there is a substantial literature on macroeconomic announcement effects on the conditional means of various asset prices (for example, see Fleming and Remolana, 1997a; Edison, H., 1997; Becker, Finnerty and Kopecky, 1995; Hardouvelis, 1988, etc.), there is little on the effects on the conditional variances.
+The former implies a disturbance in the markets by an arrival of new information and a subsequent equilibrium adjustment, while the latter involves market expectations of a possible monetary and/or foreign exchange intervention policy response by the monetary authorities (see Engel and Frankel, 1984; Hardouvelis, 1988; Karfakis and Kim, 1995; etc.).
+While there is substantial literature on macroeconomic announcement effects on the conditional means of various asset prices (for example, see Hardouvelis, 1988; Becker et al., 1995; Edison, 1997; Fleming and Remolana, 1997a; etc.), there is little on the effects on the conditional variances.
 Madura and Tucker (1992) find higher ex-ante (option price implied) volatility of the US exchange rates in response to the US trade balance announcement news.
-Ederington and Lee (1995) and Johnson and Schneeweis (1994) find higher (historical) US exchange rate volatility on the days of the announcements of US macro-economic variables.
-Jones, Lamont and Lumsdaine (1998) test but reject the hypothesis that announcements give rise to autocorrelated volatility.
+Johnson and Schneeweis (1994), Ederington and Lee (1995), and Bonser-Neal and Tanner (1996) find higher (historical) US exchange rate volatility on the days of the announcements of US macroeconomic variables.
+Jones et al. (1998) test but reject the hypothesis that announcements give rise to autocorrelated volatility.
 Yet it is widely accepted by market participants that these announcements do affect trading activity and thus conditional price volatility, which itself exhibits persistence.
-Fleming and Remolana (1997b) report significant effects within one hour of a wide range of macro announcements in the US on trading activity for 5 year US Treasury notes.
+Fleming and Remolana (1997b) report significant effects within 1 hour of a wide range of macro announcements in the US on trading activity for 5-year US treasury notes.

 Market-dealers are well aware that they can make very little profit and therefore few trades in a market where there is very little uncertainty.
-Equally there is going to be minimal profit in a market with many very uncertain and nervous traders.
+Equally there will be minimal profit in a market with many very uncertain and nervous traders.
 In between these extremes, market-dealers may increase profits and trades.
-It is thus possible that some types of news announcements will tend to exacerbate volumes and volatility, while others will reduce it.
-This suggests that there must be something in the type of macroeconomic news that may lead to either protracted nervousness, or else calming in asset markets.
+It is, thus, possible that some types of news announcements will tend to exacerbate volumes and volatility, while others will reduce it.
+This suggests that there must be something in the type of macroeconomic news that may lead to either protracted nervousness, or else, calming in asset markets.